 With Roman, Arabic and Spanish settlers, Sardinia has an intriguing past.
 That’s right – a trip here can be educational too, with the chance to re-visit times gone by with your nearest and dearest and learn about the country’s history together.

 As one of the most significant archaeological sites in Sardinia, Necropolis of Anghelu Ruju is a great pick for a family day out.
 Another ancient spot worth visiting is Nuraghe Arrubiu – these interesting ruins will give you a real insight into how people lived 3,000 years ago.
+It doesn’t have to be expensive: take a look at our Sardinia All Inclusive holidays to find a deal suited to your budget.

 10. Activities of every kind